-There are a number of really cool and unique San Francisco neighborhoods, but if you don’t have a car, you might feel a bit limited when searching for an apartment in the city with an easy commute.
+There are a number of really cool, unique San Francisco neighborhoods, but if you don’t have a car, you might feel a bit limited when searching for an apartment in the city and an easy commute.

 San Francisco isn’t just known for Fisherman’s Wharf, Chinatown and Alcatraz– the city also has many public transit options that make commuting a breeze.
 If you’re considering renting in San Francisco, check out this guide to all of the city’s public transit options and what areas they cover.

-Muni is San Francisco’s main public transit system, and it operates busses, light rail, and cable cars that run throughout the entire city.
-Here’s a breakdown of each:
+Muni is San Francisco’s main public transit system, and it operates busses, trains, cable cars, and a streetcar. that run throughout the entire city.
+Here’s a breakdown of each service:

-Muni operates almost 100 bus lines, which cover many more San Francisco neighborhoods than any other transit option.
+Muni operates almost 100 bus lines and they cover a lot of San Francisco neighborhoods, more than any other transit option.
 While busses are usually packed during rush hour, they tend to be more efficient than driving, and if you don’t mind transferring, they’ll get you pretty much everywhere within city limits.

-They all begin beneath Market Street and the Embarcadero, but they then split up, running through a variety of neighborhoods, including near San Francisco State University, the San Francisco Zoo, and Ocean Beach.
+They all begin beneath Market Street and the Embarcadero, but they then split up, running through a variety of neighborhoods, including San Francisco State University, the San Francisco Zoo, and Ocean Beach areas.

 The historic F-Line is the most popular since it uses old streetcars from around the world and runs from Fisherman’s Wharf along the Embarcadero to the Ferry Building.
-If you aren’t sure if the Muni Metro stops in your preferred neighborhood, check out the 511.org trip planner tool.
+If you aren’t sure if the Muni Metro stops in your preferred neighborhood, check out the Muni website and app.

 Muni Cable Cars